prioritizr/prioritizr/docs/reference/add_contiguity_constraints.md

 ## Data format

-The argument to `data` can be specified using the following formats.
+The following formats can be used to specify `data`.

 - `data` as a `NULL` value:

-  indicating that connection data should be calculated automatically using the [`adjacency_matrix()`](https://prioritizr.net/reference/adjacency_matrix.md) function.
-This is the default argument.
-Note that the connection data must be manually defined using one of the other formats below when the planning unit data in the argument to `x` is not spatially referenced (e.g., in `data.frame` or `numeric` format).
+  Here connection data are calculated automatically using the [`adjacency_matrix()`](https://prioritizr.net/reference/adjacency_matrix.md) function.
+This is the default for `data`.
+Note that the connection data must be manually specified using one of the other formats below when the planning unit data in `x` are not spatially referenced (e.g., in `data.frame` or `numeric` format).

 - `data` as a `matrix`/`Matrix` object:

-  where rows and columns represent different planning units and the value of each cell indicates if the two planning units are connected or not.
-Cell values should be binary `numeric` values (i.e., one or zero).
-Cells that occur along the matrix diagonal have no effect on the solution at all because each planning unit cannot be a connected with itself.
+  Here rows and columns correspond to different planning units and cell values indicate if two planning units are connected or not.
+In particular, cell values should be binary `numeric` values (i.e., one or zero).
+Cells that occur along the matrix diagonal have no effect on the solution because each planning unit cannot be a connected with itself.

 - `data` as a `data.frame` object:

-  containing columns that are named `"id1"`, `"id2"`, and `"boundary"`.
-  Here, each row denotes the connectivity between two planning units following the *Marxan* format.
+  Here rows correspond to a pair of planning units and columns provide information about each pair of planning units.
+In particular, `data` must have the columns: `"id1"`, `"id2"`, and `"boundary"`.
 The `"boundary"` column should contain binary `numeric` values that indicate if the two planning units specified in the `"id1"` and `"id2"` columns are connected or not.
 This data can be used to describe symmetric or asymmetric relationships between planning units.
-By default, input data is assumed to be symmetric unless asymmetric data is also included (e.g., if data is present for planning units 2 and 3, then the same amount of connectivity is expected for planning units 3 and 2, unless connectivity data is also provided for planning units 3 and 2).
+  By default, input data is assumed to be symmetric unless asymmetric data is specified (e.g., if data is present for planning units 2 and 3, then the same amount of connectivity is expected for planning units 3 and 2, unless connectivity data is also provided for planning units 3 and 2).

 ## Notes